Brisbane Roar FC: Entering the A-League (2004)

-Early A-League years (2004–2009)

 Roar playing at home in 2006.

 Miron Bleiberg was appointed as the inaugural manager on 2 March 2005 but resigned during his second season with the club on 12 November 2006.

 After much speculation, Bleiberg was replaced by former Australian national team coach, Frank Farina just three days after Bleiberg's resignation.

 Frank Farina's arrival led to a mini-revival which saw the club narrowly miss out on what would have been the Roar's first finals appearance, on goal difference.
 The 2007–08 season, however, saw Farina make up for the shortfall of the previous season, qualifying for the finals for the first time in the club's history.
 A memorable performance in the second leg of the semi-final saw the Roar defeat arch rivals 2–0 (2–0 agg.)
 Sydney FC in front of a (then) club record 36,221 fans to qualify for the preliminary final against the Newcastle Jets.
 The Roar would controversially lose 3–2 to the Newcastle side, who would ultimately go on to win the Grand Final.
 Farina again qualified for the finals in 2008–09, where the Roar dispatched of Central Coast Mariners 4–2 on aggregate; however they ultimately lost, again in the preliminary final, to Adelaide United after failing to capitalise on their dominance.

 On 10 October 2009, Farina was arrested by Queensland Police for drink driving.
 He was initially suspended by the Roar and asked to show cause as to why he should not be sacked for tarnishing the name of the club.
 It was announced that assistant manager Rado Vidošić would step into a caretaker role until a decision had been made which would include the M1 Derby, which the Roar lost 1–0 at home.
 Farina was ultimately sacked on 14 October 2009, with the club tasked with finding a replacement for the remainder of the 2009–10 season.

-Renamed Brisbane Roar (2009)
+Brisbane Roar (2009–)

 In 2009, the club was officially renamed to Brisbane Roar Football Club due to two other Queensland-based clubs entering the A-League competition, namely Gold Coast United and North Queensland Fury.

 This was the club's fifth change of name after Hollandia-Inala, Brisbane Lions, Queensland Lions and Queensland Roar.